Monira al Qadiri

 Monira al Qadiri I grew up in a very kind of artistic household – my mother was an artist.
 From the moment that I was conscious, there was a studio with art materials everywhere, and that was what we would do for fun at home instead of playing; we would be drawing and making things.

 Since I was a kid I was thinking that I’m going to be an artist, like mom.
 When I was about 9, I became obsessed with Arabic dubbed Japanese cartoons, and I thought that I could become this cartoon character, caricature.
 So I blindly pursued this passion to go to Japan.
 I got a scholarship and I went to Tokyo, alone.
 At the age of 16!
-Which I think is absolutely insane to think of it now.
+Which is absolutely insane to think of it now.
 How could my parents let me do that?
 I stayed there until the age of 27.
 I did my BA, MA, PhD, so I basically spent my entire adolescence in Japan.
-In the beginning it seemed very exotic and wonderful, even though I couldn’t become a cartoon character! so that was disappointing. (laughter) Japanese society can be very conservative, rigid, and cruel.
+In the beginning it seemed very exotic and wonderful, even though I couldn’t become a cartoon character – very disappointing.
+Japanese society can be very conservative, rigid, and cruel.
 After ten years, I started to see this dark underbelly of the country.

 MQ As a foreigner who speaks very good Japanese, like I do, you will still realize that there are parts of the Japanese society that will never accept you.
 Even when it seems that you are like them, and you think like them.
 They will ask you, “Oh, is your mother Japanese?
 Where’s your father from?”
 To be honest, the main thing was also how Japanese society treats women.
 I thought that it was even worse than some aspects of Arab society.
 It’s just a very conservative place to be, and this kind of conservatism and the kind of love for the establishment is also reflected in the art world, where there isn’t really an infrastructure to support young artists.
 Nobody takes risks with younger artists.
 So, after 10 years, I wanted to try my hand at going back to the Middle East, to see what was happening there.

-LC So your art-making started while you were still in Japan.
-Do you consider the work from that time in direct response to the repressiveness and conservatism you were just talking about?
+LC So your practice began while you were still in Japan.
+Do you consider the work from that time in response to the repressiveness and conservatism there?

 MQ I was very interested in gender performance, and I was obsessed with masculinity and sex appeal, and in general challenging the notions that weren’t accepted in Japan.
 It was a time when I was nostalgic for where I come from.
 All these sensibilities that they had, that were just not fitting anywhere for me.
 So I made a lot of work about that.